firepear/thrasher-music-catalog/README.md

 `f:funk&&((y:197%//>=1995))||a:snarky puppy\\confunktion`

-That looks horrible, but the first thing to note is that whitespace is only significant within attribute values.
+That looks horrible, but the first thing to note is that whitespace is only significant within attribute values (which we'll come to in a moment).
 The second thing to note is that attributes themselves have expanded forms.
 So that can be rewritten as:

 `facet: funk  &&  ((year:197%  //  >=1995))  ||  artist: snarky puppy  \\  confunktion`